zarexalvindaria/nikriks/01-database/README.md

 __Note: __ Creating the Nikrik's network is required in order for the database and backend to connect.
 But if this is only for pushing to DockerHub, creating the network is not needed.

-### 3. Run the image under the nikriks-network at port 3310
+### 3. Run the image under the nikriks network at port 3310
 `docker run --name nikriksapp-db --network nikriks --ip 172.18.0.2 -p 3310:3306 -d nikriksapp-db:latest`

 ### 5. Add tag to image